-While silence can help people concentrate, traditional noise-cancelling headsets and earplugs can isolate workers from their environment.
-Due to the lack of external audio cues which are prevented by the headphones, they lose all sense of what’s going on around them.
+While silence can help people concentrate, traditional noise reduction or noise-cancelling headsets and earplugs can isolate workers from their environment.
+Due to the lack of external audio cues which are prevented by the headphones or earplugs, they lose all sense of what’s going on around them.

 This can put team members at risk, as they are only receiving visual stimuli and may fail to respond to an oncoming truck or sirens, for example.

 There is a balance between situational awareness and hearing protection that is difficult to maintain especially in extreme industrial environments with very high noise levels where dual protection may be required.